 Established to honor outstanding group members for dedicated service in four key areas – mentorship, humanitarianism, innovation, and patient advocacy.

-Awards from the SWOG/Hope VA Integration Support Program support Veterans Health Administration Medical Centers’ efforts to start or to significantly improve their participation in oncology clinical trials within the NCTN.
+Awards from the SWOG/Hope Foundation VA Storefront Support Program fund Veterans Health Administration Medical Centers’ efforts to start or to significantly improve their participation in oncology clinical trials within the NCTN and NCORP by forming a Storefront membership.

 The Sunshine Act